-- 1. Clarify in a PDD the Final DRO has the ability to approve the relocation or deletion of emergency access ways as defined as "a non-dedicated area that is permitted for ingress or egress of vehicles or pedestrians.
-An access way is permitted to traverse a required landscape buffer". - Delete standard that allows intensity increase applicable to Planned Development Districts as it already addressed under Art.
+- Clarify in a PDD the Final DRO has the ability to approve the relocation or deletion of emergency access ways as defined as "a non-dedicated area that is permitted for ingress or egress of vehicles or pedestrians.
+An access way is permitted to traverse a required landscape buffer".
+PBC Fire Rescue shall inform the District Commissioner of the proposed emergency access prior to final plan approval. - 2.
+Delete standard that allows intensity increase applicable to Planned Development Districts as it already addressed under Art.
 2.D.1.G.1, Modifications to BCC/ZC Approvals and is duplicative language.